kazsho/LFA-P1-Backend/README.md

 ## Description

 An art recognition game aimed at children ages 14+ to test their knowledge on famous artists!
-Access the project here: https://henriettacodes.github.io/LFA---P1---Frontend/
+Access the live project here: https://henriettacodes.github.io/LFA---P1---Frontend/

 This project was created following a brief we were provided as a team, where we had a problem statement to address.
 A secondary school has faced a problem, where they noticed a lack of engagement in non-STEM subjects, over the last two years and need a solution on how they can overcome this.
 We were tasked to come up with a solution that places engaging learning as well improved retention of the knowledge at the heart of the learning experience.
 When looking at a list of subjects taught in secondary schools, as a group we decided art/art history was the one we had the most interest and appreciation for.
 We put our efforts into creating a solution for the school to overcome their main concerns, in turn increasing student performance in non-STEM subjects.